 How to settle credit card debt when a lawsuit has been filed

 If you don’t dispute the amount owed and you expect to lose in Court then settlement may be your best option outside of bankruptcy.
 Often creditors will settle for 50 cents on the dollar or less lump sum rather than go through the time to obtain a judgment and the uncertainty of collection efforts.
-In 2021, with multiple stimulus checks, extended unemployment benefits, home prices at all time highs, and bankruptcy filings down many law firms are being more aggressive and demanding settlement numbers above 50% of the balance owed.
+In 2022, after multiple stimulus checks in 2021, extended unemployment benefits, home prices at all time highs, and bankruptcy filings down many law firms are being more aggressive and demanding settlement numbers above 50% of the balance owed.